phirling/pyc2ray/INSTALL.md

 ## Build Instructions for pyc2ray on Piz-Daint (September 2023)
 Since the automatic build system isn't fully working yet, the extension modules must be compiled and placed in correct directories manually.
-After cloning the repository at https://github.com/phirling/pyc2ray, create the `/lib` directory inside `/pyc2ray/` (from the root of the repository).
+After cloning the repository, create the `/lib` directory inside `/pyc2ray/` (from the root of the repository).

 **Requirements**:
 - C Compiler